-Blog Post: App Store Optimization (ASO), a critically important part of launching and maintaining your application, that will help make your product page the best it can be.
-Read more about ASO!
+App Store Optimization (ASO), is a critically important part of launching and maintaining your application.
+It will help make your product page the best it can be.
+Read more about ASO.

 With over 6 million apps available for download between the Apple App Store and the Google Play Store, it can be tough to ensure that yours stands out from the crowd.
 The good news is, there is a process called App Store Optimization (ASO), a critically important part of launching and maintaining your application, that will help make your product page the best it can be.
 ASO works similarly to SEO for websites, in that creativity and smart use of technical elements are leveraged to increase visibility and improve rankings in search.
 The guidelines for app store submissions and listings changes frequently, so ASO will always be a work in progress, but it’s one that you can’t afford not to be keeping up with.
 Read on for tips on making the most of your app store presence.

 Let’s begin with a quick overview of the product page.
 In the Apple App Store and Google Play Store, the first view on the product page will look like this: